This easy and fun sunflower gnome pattern for summer makes a wow-worthy gnome that’s a stunning flower gnome.

 - Fill the gnome body with the Poly-Beads.
 Tuck a small portion of Poly-Fill into the top of the gnome body to fill out the cone shape of the head, tuck the floral wire inside, curving both ends to keep them from poking through, and sew the body closed.

-- Fold the hat piece in half then run a hot glue hem along the seam, leaving about 1 1/2 inches un-hemmed.
-Allow the hot glue to cool completely.
-Do not urn the hat right side out.
+- Fold the hat piece in half then hem along the seam, leaving about 1 1/2 inches un-hemmed.
+Do not turn the hat right side out.

 - Comb out your dyed faux fur rectangle.
 Trim the faux fur into a long beard shape you like by turning the prepared/dyed fur over and cutting only the fabric with the craft knife.
 Hot glue the beard to the body.